 Bristol Harbor Group, Inc. (BHGI) is a full-service naval architecture, marine engineering and consulting firm located on the harbor in Bristol, Rhode Island.
-BHGI has been in business for over twenty years, and has produced numerous designs, to which hundreds of vessels have been built.
+BHGI has been in business for over twenty-five years, and has produced numerous designs, to which hundreds of vessels have been built.
 We specialize in commercial vessel design and consulting, and have experience with tugs, barges, Articulated Tug & Barge (ATB) units, passenger vessels, workboats, dredges and floating dry docks.
 We offer a wide range of design, engineering and analysis services utilizing state of the art computer modeling and design tools in concert with time honored design practices to develop innovative and functional designs.
 Our team of dedicated professionals hail from some of the best naval architecture schools in the United States, and we stand ready to develop practical and efficient designs to meet your specific needs.
 Please drop us a line to discuss how BHGI can help make your next project a reality.

 Naval Architecture and Marine Engineering

 Bristol Harbor Group, Inc. (BHGI) offers design services from the conceptual design through the detail design and shipyard support.
 Some of BHGI’s design services include but are not limited to hull design, structural design and analysis, stability analysis, and weight estimating.
 BHGI’s marine engineering practice focuses on the design of new vessels, repowering’s, and mechanical and electrical upgrades.
 BHGI’s marine engineers have many years of hands on experience, both aboard vessels and in shipyards.
 This practical experience allows our marine engineers to better understand both operational and technical issues.